 1. What is the purpose of a function in C#?

-5. What does the following function declaration do?
+5. What does this function do?

 int MultiplyNumbers(int a, int b) { return a * b; }